 In 2015, he was elected as the South Island representative of the Society of MR Radiographers and Technologists (SMRT).

-Peter is passionate about embracing new MRI evolving technology and has presented lectures on MRI to undergraduate students.
+Peter has over 20 years' experience in healthcare.
+He's passionate about embracing new MRI evolving technology, and has presented lectures on MRI to undergraduate students.
 He is currently taking time out from clinical life and enjoying time with his family.

 Pru Burns